matt-aya/Course_Project_Getting_and_Cleaning_Data/CodeBook.md

 Number of Attributes: 561

-......The way the script works :
+Second ......The way the script works :

 1. set working directory using setwd